 Was Peter crucified upside down?

 Yes, according to Catholic tradition, San Pedro was crucified upside down.
 The reason for this is that he requested to be crucified in this way, as he felt unworthy to die in the same manner as his Lord and Savior, Jesus Christ.
 This story is recounted in the apocryphal Acts of Peter, which records that when Peter was brought before Pontius Pilate to be condemned, he requested that he be crucified upside down.
-Pilate agreed to this request, and so Peter was executed in this way.
+Pilate agreed to this request, so Peter was executed this way.

 Who was the first apostle to die?